PROJECT: Future Climate For Africa: The political economy of long-lived decisions in Africa

 About FCFA: Future Climate For Africa is a £20million 5-year programme jointly funded by the UK Department for International Development (DfID) and the Natural Environment Research Council (NERC).
 It aims to support world-leading research to enhance scientific understanding and prediction of extreme weather and climate in sub-Saharan Africa, and working with African stakeholders, bring this science into use in informing adaptation to climate change.
 For more information visit the programme website.

-The work will be delivered by Pegasys.
+The work delivered by Pegasys.

 Time Frame: January 2015 – October 2015